gustavonp/roo-recipes/content/recipes/paprika-schnitzel.md

   </div>
   <div>
     <blockquote>
       Paprika Schnitzel (or Paprikaschnitzel) is a simple yet wonderful German recipe.
-You can find variants of this recipe, but this one is my personal favourite.
+You can find variants of this recipe, but this one is a personal favourite.
     </blockquote>
   </div>
 </div>